 Additional concerns for child safety have been generated by the coronavirus and substances less precarious than chloroquine.
 As everyone tries their best to maintain proper hand hygiene with hand sanitizer, and a clean home environment with bleach, the Pittsburgh Poison Center at UPMC has seen an increase in calls related to accidental exposure involving children.

 Since the beginning of March, Pennsylvania poison control centers have recorded 290 exposures related to hand sanitizer — an 58% increase compared to last year.
 Of these exposures, 74% — involved children 12 and under—more than half involved children under five.

 “We know these are at least 60% alcohol, and are out and accessible to most people, but kids can get into them, getting it in their eyes or ingesting them,” explained Lynch.
 “Kids can get alcohol intoxication from these and become sick.
 It’s a widely accessible product that is important to have around, but we want to make sure kids can’t access them if they don’t understand how it’s supposed to be used.”

-There have been 118 exposures to bleach reported so far in March, marking a 45% increase from last year with nearly one-third of the cases involving children younger than five.
+There have been 361 exposures to bleach reported since March 1, marking an 89% increase from last year with nearly one-third of the cases involving children younger than five.

 “We are all appropriately trying to maintain our environments to be as clean as possible, but we know that these chemicals can cause skin irritation or vomiting if ingested.
 Most cases we are seeing are in kids— getting it on the skin or in the eyes,” said Lynch.
 “As kids are home more often now, and these things are out and more available, exposure is at a higher risk.
 We need to be conscious of where we are storing things.”